okhx/Grape-GD/README.md

 `xx.07.26`

-bot is pasted, but all stuff will be rewritten as possible.
+Bot is in "Pasted" state, but all stuff will be rewritten ASAP.

 State:
 `4/7`